 From that particular illustration, the plan’s guaranteed yield at maturity is at 2.15% and the total illustrated yield at maturity is at 4.10%.

 Are the Returns Subjected to Income Tax?

-In case you don’t already know, all payouts from the annuity plan (or from any other investments made using SRS) go back into the SRS account.
-And from there, you’ll have to withdraw it out.
+In case you don’t already know, all payouts from the annuity plan (or from any other investment made using SRS funds) will go back into the SRS account.
+From there, you’ll have to withdraw it out.

-If you’ve read my other guide on what is SRS all about, you’ll know that investment returns from your SRS investments, including the endowment plan, are tax-free.
+If you’ve read my other guide on what is SRS all about, you’ll know that the returns from your SRS investments, including those from the endowment plan, are tax-free.

-I’ve explained this in detail in that guide, but to put it simply, you need not pay any taxes on withdrawals up to $40,000/year (assuming no other income and for a 10-year period).
+I’ve explained this in detail in that guide, but to put it simply, you need not pay any taxes on withdrawals of up to $40,000/year (assuming there’s no other income and you spread your withdrawals over a 10-year period).

-That’s why it’s much better to spread your withdrawals rather than withdrawing it one shot.
+That’s why, it’s much better to spread your withdrawals over time than to withdraw it all at once.

-The 7 Moving Parts of a SRS Annuity Plan
+The 7 Key Features of a SRS Annuity Plan

 These are several factors to consider if you want to purchase an annuity:

 1) Insurance Coverage

 As mentioned earlier, insurance coverage should not be a priority.
 The priority goes to the returns you can receive.

 With negligible coverage, these policies are often guaranteed to be issued.
 No matter what kind of health conditions you have, minor or major, it doesn’t matter.

 You can still apply and it’ll go through, as there is no medical underwriting.